DivvSaxena/portfolio/README.md

 - **Semantic HTML:** The portfolio is structured using semantic HTML elements, ensuring a clear and meaningful layout while improving accessibility and SEO optimization.

-- **Stylish Design:** The design of the portfolio is crafted to be visually appealing and user-friendly.
+- **Stylish Design:** The design of the portfolio is crafted to be visually appealing , inspired from scrimba and user-friendly.
 Careful consideration was given to the color scheme, typography, and overall layout.

 - **Three Sections:**